A collaborative project of

 Though born a slave He possessed those virtues Without which Kings are but slaves

-The North End Cemetery is one of the older Cemeteries in the area with many historically important people like Pyrrhus laid to rest here.
+The North End Cemetery is one of the older cemeteries in the area.
+Many historically important people like Pyrrhus were laid to rest here.

 First Presbyterian Church